Aflorithmic nabs $1.3M for AI-driven personalized audio-as-a-service – TechCrunch

 The startup’s claim of “ethical” voice cloning points to the challenges inherent for all companies working on commercial tools to power the production of synthesized media.

 While a cloned celebrity might just sound like a bit of fun, there is huge potential for misuse and abuse via individual voice cloning — from phishing scams and identity theft to emotional manipulation and blackmail.
+Copyright is another consideration.

 In an ethics section of its website Alforithmic offers a brief nod to the risks in “making personalized audio scalable”.
 “With great innovation comes great responsibility,” it writes, adding: “We are committed to ethical, fair, transparent AI following the UK´s and European Union’s Ethics Guidelines for Trustworthy Artificial Intelligence.
 All our work and voice models and algorithms are only trained on and with the full compliance and approval of the individual data owner.”

 Responding to questions about how it prevents misuse of its voice cloning tech, Kunz told TechCrunch: “This is a huge point.
 We thought about the ethics of synthetic audio very early and security is something we take very seriously and plays a key role in our early discussions with potential customers.
 We treat voice data like sensitive personal information and with the same care.
 All customer voices we clone need to give us written consent from the original speaker and we have a close look at how they use it — especially in the early stages.